dayanials/documentation/algolia-search.md

 1\.
 Create a free account on [Algolia.com](https://www.algolia.com)<br>
 2\.
 Complete the required fields on the registration page.
 In the "Select your region" field select Europe (France) or Europe (Germany) and press "Let's Get Started".<br>
 3\.
-The account is created and you will be directed to a tutorial.
+The account will be created and you will be redirected to a tutorial.
 You can click "Continue" or "Skip tutorial" on the right top.<br>
 4\.
 Press "Go to your Dashboard" to find the required keys.<br>
 5\.
 Select **API keys** on the left sidebar.<br>